Functional Breathing: How to Use the Breath in Surfing, Training & Daily Life.

 It mimics the benefits of altitude training, improving endurance and performance.

 If you are doing a HIIT workout this obvisously doesn´t apply - at some point you will have to breathe through your mouth.
+But in all other situations.. try it out and be amazed how quickly the body can adapt and how much longer it takes until you get out of breath.

 When lifting weights - how to breathe?